Information for Incoming Students

 What is Title IX?

-- Title IX of the Education Amendments prohibits discrimination based on sex in educational institutions.
+- Title IX of the Education Amendments prohibits discrimination based on sex in federally funded educational institutions.
 Title IX protects all people, regardless of their gender or gender identity, from sex discrimination, which includes sexual harassment and violence.
-Individuals that experience sexual violence have the choice to report to the Title IX office and begin an investigation.
-To learn more about the Title IX process and your rights as a student, visit here.
+Individuals that experience this olence have the choice to report to the Title IX office and begin an investigation.
+To learn more about the Title IX process and your rights as a student, click here.

 What is the Clery Act?